 If you are looking for some rest and relaxation on the beach with fresh margaritas whipped up for you on your beck and call, then head towards the Colombian coast of Santa Marta or Cartagena.

 The Salt Cathedral is one of the biggest must-see attractions in all of the country.
 The cathedral itself is used as a pilgrimage destination for Catholics across the continent and is found underground in the city of Zipaquirá.
 This underground church was built within the tunnels of a salt mine 200 meters down!

 These mines are considered a huge accomplishment in Colombian architecture and a wonderful experience for those who explore it.
-It is a truly wonderful achievement in the heart of Salt Park which is a museum on mining and geology.
-I have no doubt you will be blown away by this national gem located a little bit outside of the capital city of Bogota.
+It is a truly wonderful achievement in the heart of Salt Park, which is a museum on mining and geology.
+You will be blown away by this national gem located a little bit outside of the capital city of Bogota.

 See the Colombian Art

 Do you enjoy art?
 If your answer was yes, I most certainly recommend you checking out the fantastic museums and artwork in Colombia.
 For those fascinated by the artistic culture and integrity of other countries, Colombia has quite a bit to see.

 Street art is dotting the buildings in all major cities.
 Famed Colombian artist Fernando Botero has his work displayed around the city of Medellin, which also houses the Medellin Modern Art Museum.
 He has world-famous artwork showing humans in abnormally large proportions.
 It is quite a sight to see.

 The Bogota Museum of Modern Art is also one of Colombia’s most famed museums to take in.